 What is galantamine?

-Available under brand names such as Reminyl, Razadyne and Nivalin, galantamine is medication used to support the memory, when affected by conditions such as mild forms of Alzheimer’s disease and the confusion that it brings about.
+Available under brand names such as Reminyl, Razadyne and Nivalin, galantamine is a medication used to support the memory, when affected by conditions such as mild forms of Alzheimer’s disease and the confusion that it brings about.
 While galantamine is not a cure for such diseases, it can be used to manage their symptoms, by improving awareness and memory.

 Extracted from the flowers and bulbs of Galanthus caucasicus (snowdrop flower) as well as from daffodils, the active substance in galantamine can be replicated artificially.